Relja Popović: Career

-Music
+Elitni Odredi and early acting ventures

 Popović began his professional music career in 2005 alongside his childhood friend Vladimir Matović, as a part of Elitni Odredi.
 Together they released one studio album, titled Oko sveta (2010), and several standalone singles.
 Elitni Odredi broke to mainstream attention in 2011 with the singles "Kao kokain" and "Beograd".
 They were one of the first urban artists to perform for Serbian diaspora in the European Union and Australia.
 At the beginning of 2015, Elitni Odredi eventually announced their disbandment to focus on solo projects.